Robin's StoryRead more

 We also think it is important to make face to face connections with people in a similar situation.
 There may be local LGBT or other youth groups in your area, school or college – and organisations such as Gendered Intelligence hold regular meet-ups in cities around the country.
 If you are under our service, then we run a regular young peoples’ group that everyone can attend.

-You can find out about groups by searching online, asking at your school or college or CAMHS, or speaking to your clinicians at the Tavistock Centre.
+A good resource for finding groups across the UK is TranzWiki: https://www.tranzwiki.net.
+You can also find out about groups by searching online, asking at your school or college or CAMHS, or speaking to your clinicians at the Tavistock Centre.
 You may even want to set up a group yourself!

 Staying safe online